 The Philips 276E8VJSB Ultra-Wide Monitor is an ultra-clear 4K UHD with a screen resolution 3840×2160 and a screen-size 27″ monitor that has a 10-bit IPS panel.
 It is able to display 1.074 billion colors, which is much more than the human eye can perceive.

 It is slim and sleek.
 The Philips 276E8VJSB 27″ Monitor has two inputs for DisplayPort 1.2 and HDMI 2.0, respectively.
 It also has HDMI audio-out for users who are working with sound equipment or speakers connected to their computer or device.

 If you are worried about eye fatigue, the Philips 276E8VJSB 27″ Monitor flicker-free technology ensures that your eyes are protected at all times.
-It has a low Blue mode, which makes it easier for the user to fall asleep after being exposed to this monitor.
+It has a low blue light technology mode, which makes it easier for the user to fall asleep after being exposed to this good monitor.

 EnergyStar 7.0 is also implemented into this monitor so that maximum energy efficiency can be reached.
 The Philips 276E8VJSB 27″ Monitor has 100% recyclable packing materials.